-- 1. Should colleges pay student-athletes? - 2.
-Should BCS be sued under antitrust laws? - 3.
+- 1. Should universities pay student-athletes? - 2.
+Should the BCS be sued under antitrust laws? - 3.
 Should athletes be held criminally liable for their conduct on the court/field? - 4.
 Should cheerleading and dance constitute a sport for Title IX purposes? - 5.
-Is the NBA's age restriction illegal under employment law? - 6.
-Do student-athletes effectively shed much of their constitutional right of free speech when they enter the gymnasium or field of play? - 7.
+Is the NBA's age restriction illegal under employment/labor law? - 6.
+Does drug testing violate a person's right to privacy? - 7.
 Should an attorney, who is also an agent, be able to disavow his/her attorney status to avoid being subject to state-imposed codes of conduct and disciplinary authority of state bar associations? - 8.
-Racially stereotyped mascots: racism or team/institutional pride?
+Racial or ethnic mascots: racism or team/institutional pride? - 9.
+At the collegiate level, is Title IX to blame for cutting several men's sports? - 10.
+Should athletic teams at public universities be allowed to have a religious prayer before, during or after an athletic event?

 STEP TWO: Clarify the issue that you will research by defining any vague terms.
-For example, if you do a paper on labor law, what sorts of issues exactly will your paper address (employment discrimination, compensation, collective bargaining, etc.)?
+For example, if you do a paper on labor law, what sorts of issues (employment discrimination, compensation, collective bargaining, etc.) exactly will your paper address?

-STEP THREE Conduct a search on your topic.
-Try to find out what other people have said about his issue.
+STEP THREE Conduct research on your topic.
+Try to find out what other people have said about this issue.
 Also try to find any factual information that might be relevant to your topic.
 Your paper will eventually have to incorporate at least five sources, including at least three print sources.
 You can use the Web, books, journal articles, newspapers, or magazines.
-Keep in mind that you want good sources for your research, so pick sources that you believe meet the requirements for good sources as discussed in class and in the text.
+Keep in mind that you want good (i.e., reliable, legitimate and reputable) sources for your research, so pick sources that you believe meet the requirements for good sources as discussed in class and in the text.
 You will need to document your search.
-What terms did you use for your search.
+Where did you locate your information and how did you find it?
 What sources did you initially find?
 Finally, why did you choose to use the sources that you selected for your paper?
-That is, explain why you believed the sources you picked to be particular relevant, accurate, objective, and so forth.
+That is, explain why you believed the sources you picked to be particularly relevant, accurate, and objective.
 You will need to turn in this research narrative with your final draft.

-STEP FOUR: Write a paper that defends your own position on the issue.
+STEP FOUR: Write a paper that defends your position on the issue.
 In your paper, be sure that you do all of the following:

-- a) Give what you take to be the best argument for your view.
-Use the sources you found to support your view where appropriate, but be sure to give credit to the source. - b) Present what you take to be the strongest objection(s) to your view.
+- a) Provide the best argument for your view on this issue.
+Use the sources you found to support your view where appropriate and be sure to give credit to the source. - b) Present what you take to be the strongest objection(s) to your view.
 That is, give is the strongest counter-argument to your position.
 Again, you may want to rely on the views of another author.
 If you do, just be sure to cite. - c) Respond to the objection, or counter-argument, that has been raised against your view.
 What is wrong with your opponent's argument?
 (Presumably you think something is wrong with it, otherwise you should change your position!)